Ch0wW/docker-hlds-won2/README.md

 > [!NOTE]
 > - You will have to make one container file per server.
-> - If the service is not properly detected by podman/systemd, you can have a basic idea of what's wrong with this command : `/usr/libexec/podman/quadlet -dryrun -user`
+> - If the service is not properly detected by podman/systemd, you can have a basic idea of what's wrong by typing the following command : `/usr/libexec/podman/quadlet -dryrun -user`

 > [!WARNING]
 > Due to how systemd works, if you changed anything within the quadlet, or created a new quadlet, you will have to type `systemctl --user daemon-reload` in order to refresh the files.